-Social and Affective Influences on Health
+Social and Affective Influences on the Brain and Immune System

-Effects of Inflammation on Socio-Emotional Processes
+Effects of Anti-Inflammatory Drugs (e.g. Tylenol) on Socio-Emotional Processes

 Heightened peripheral inflammation is associated with increased probability of future depression, substance abuse, and PTSD.
 Similarly, experimental studies that induce peripheral inflammation can induce depression-like states and sickness behaviors (e.g. social avoidance, fatigue).
 Therefore, we have been focused on the question: is inflammation a mediator of the behavioral sequelae of stressful events and if so, how?

 Because a critical effect of peripheral inflammation is to increase prostaglandins in the brain, we have been studying the effects of drugs that inhibit prostaglandins on social behavior.
-In particular, we have found that acetaminophen (active ingredient in Tylenol) alters important social processes including trust behavior (Roberts et al., 2018; 2019), risk-taking behavior (Keaveney, Peters, & Way, under review), empathy (Misschkowski et al., 2016), and aggression (Mischkowski et al; in prep).
+In particular, we have found that acetaminophen (active ingredient in Tylenol) alters important social processes including trust behavior (Roberts et al., 2018; 2019), risk-taking behavior (Keaveney, Peters, & Way, 2020), empathy (Misschkowski et al., 2016), and aggression (Mischkowski et al; in prep).